mlmed/torchxrayvision/README.md

 ```

-Benchmarks of the modes are here: [BENCHMARKS.md](BENCHMARKS.md)

-The performance of some of the models can be seen in this paper [arxiv.org/abs/2002.02497](https://arxiv.org/abs/2002.02497).
+Benchmarks of the modes are here: [BENCHMARKS.md](BENCHMARKS.md) and the performance of some of the models can be seen in this paper [arxiv.org/abs/2002.02497](https://arxiv.org/abs/2002.02497).

 ## Autoencoders